The Task 5 Initiative

 • Industry

-• - Device manufacturers (eg, ex-vivo perfusion manufacturers)
+• - Device manufacturers (e.g., ex-vivo perfusion manufacturers)

 - Pharmaceutical companies